SharePoint/sp-dev-docs/docs/general-development/how-to-learn-to-read-and-write-to-the-social-feed-by-using-the-net-client-object.md

 ---
-title: How to Learn to read and write to the social feed by using the .NET client object model in SharePoint ms.date: 09/25/2017 ms.prod: sharepoint ms.assetid: 3c15ede5-8a59-47e6-a0b2-c17ec6bf4ae1
+title: Read and write to the social feed by using the .NET client object model in SharePoint ms.date: 09/25/2017 ms.prod: sharepoint ms.assetid: 3c15ede5-8a59-47e6-a0b2-c17ec6bf4ae1
 ---

-# How to: Learn to read and write to the social feed by using the .NET client object model in SharePoint
+# Read and write to the social feed by using the .NET client object model in SharePoint

 Create a console application that reads and writes to the social feed by using the SharePoint .NET client object model.

 ## Prerequisites for creating a console application that reads and writes to the social feed by using the SharePoint .NET client object model
 <a name="bkmk_Prereqs"> </a>